 With the surging temperatures of summertime, we thought it would be a good opportunity to remind everyone about some basic sun safety tips.
-Whether you’re staying local or travelling somewhere warm, protecting yourself against the sun is crucial.
-Don’t let a sunburn or sunstroke ruin your vacation!
+No matter where you are, protecting yourself against the sun is crucial.
+Don’t let a sunburn or sunstroke ruin your week!
 Remember these 8 tips before heading out in the heat.

 1. Wear Sunscreen